Middlebury Institute of International Studies at Monterey: Center for the Blue Economy

-The Center for the Blue Economy (CBE) is the research center managed by MIIS.
-CBE was founded in year 2011 and focuses mainly on the research related to ocean and coastal economy.
-The center also complements the International Environmental Policy program by offering specialization course in Ocean and Coastal Resource Management.
-The center is working in collaboration with various local and national organizations on a wide range of topics including climate adaptation in coastal areas, governing environmental issues and also finding solution to problems that are affecting Ocean and coastal economies.
+The Center for the Blue Economy (CBE) is a research center managed by MIIS.
+CBE was founded in year 2011 and focuses mainly on research related to the ocean and the coastal economy.
+The center also complements the International Environmental Policy program by offering specialization courses in Ocean and Coastal Resource Management.
+The center works in collaboration with various local and national organizations on a wide range of topics including climate adaptation in coastal areas, governing environmental issues and also finding solutions to problems that are affecting ocean and coastal economies.
 CBE is home to the National Ocean Economics Program, which compiles, analyzes, and publishes economic data about changes and trends along the U.S. coast and in coastal waters.

 CBE also offers summer fellowships to the students to work on a wide range of projects related to ocean and coastal resource management.
-The Speakers Series (Sustainability Speaker Series and the Marine speaker series) organized by the center is a unique platform where experts working in different fields mainly oceans and coastal issues are invited to deliver lectures.
-This speaker series is organized every year and is open for students, researchers, faculty and public.
-The center has its own peer-reviewed journal Journal of Ocean and Coastal Economics (JOCE) also that has published around 57 research articles.
+The Speakers Series (Sustainability Speaker Series and the Marine speaker series) organized by the center is a unique platform where experts working in different fields, mainly oceans and coastal issues, are invited to deliver lectures.
+This speaker series is organized every year and is open to students, researchers, faculty, and the public.
+The center has its own peer-reviewed journal Journal of Ocean and Coastal Economics (JOCE) that has published around 57 research articles.